learn-anything/learn-anything/readme.md

 Any issues with setup or making your first feature or trying to fix a bug will be resolved asap.
 Same goes for discussing ideas on how to make the tool even better than it is now.

 Current tasks to do are in [GitHub issues](../../issues) (organised with [labels](https://github.com/learn-anything/learn-anything.xyz/labels)).
-Can see what is currently in focus for the month [here](https://learnany.notion.site/December-915470d411d84cfab71c006759f5502e).
+Tasks currently in focus are seen [here](https://github.com/learn-anything/learn-anything.xyz/labels/Current%20Month).

 ###### Contents